ktorz-net/hacka-py/doc/tuto-replit.md

 pip install zmq
 ```

-However, _replit_ will not allow us to work on _client-server_ mode, so only _local_ will be used on replit environment.
+However, _replit_ will not allow us to work on _client-server_ mode, so only _./local_ scripts will be used on replit environment.

 ## Set up the main.py file: